Finding Women's History Primary Sources

 Nineteenth Century U.S. Newspapers This link opens in a new window

-This database is composed of approximately 500 U.S. newspapers, published between 1800 and 1900.
+Approximately 500 U.S. newspapers, published between 1800 and 1900.
 Papers selected cover a broad spectrum, with a comprehensive geographical and chronological range.
 Full-text searching allows users to search across the entire database for the specific term/subject/person/event they are looking for.
 Searches can be restricted by categories (such as, Advertising, Business News, Images, Editorials, etc.), by states & cities, and by date of publication.
-Finally, the publisher has commissioned a number of scholarly essays on topics and events such as the Confederacy, fires & firefighting, immigration, and elections.
+Also includes commissioned scholarly essays on topics and events such as the Confederacy, fires & firefighting, immigration, and elections.

 Times Digital Archive, 1785 - 2019 This link opens in a new window